AtharvaGulhane/HTML-PODS-DEPLOYMENT/README.md

 kubectl apply -f my-html-service.yaml
 ```

-- These commands create the Pod and Service in your Kubernetes cluster.
+- This step creates the Pod and the Service in your Kubernetes cluster.

 ---